gerasy1987/PSCI8357/README.md

 Imbens, Guido W, and Thomas Lemieux.
 2008.
 “Regression Discontinuity
 Designs: A Guide to Practice.” *Journal of Econometrics* 142 (2):
 615–35.

-Lewbel, Arthur.
-2019.
-“The Identification Zoo: Meanings of Identification in Econometrics.” *Journal of Economic Literature* 57 (4): 835–903.

 Morgan, Stephen L, and Christopher Winship.
 2015. *Counterfactuals and Causal Inference*.
 Cambridge University Press.